neonmik/Wave-Machine-Firmware/README.md

         - Bug: The adding and removing of notes still feels slightly wrong... especially in multiple octave range arps.
 Investigate possible improvements.

-        - Bug: MIDI clock freaks out when theres both MIDI and USB-MIDI - more of a MIDI specification problem in general, but will write MIDI message checker to check messages from UART against USB to stop duplicates.

     - Controls:

         - Change the layout of controls: